Joexv/Aura-Screen/README.md

 ## Setup

 ### Windows
-- Goto the (Releases Tab)[https://github.com/Joexv/Air-Screen/releases] and download the latest release of Air Screen.
+- Goto the (Releases Tab)[https://github.com/Joexv/Aura-Screen/releases] and download the latest release of Aura Screen.
 You will only need the first ZIP file.
 - Once downloaded, extract the ZIP anywhere on your computer.
 It's recommended to extract it somewhere easy to access, like your Desktop.
-- Inside the newly created folder, simply open the AirScreen.exe.
+- Inside the newly created folder, simply open the AuraScreen.exe.
-- That's it! setting up Air Screen is nice and simple.
+- That's it! setting up Aura Screen is nice and simple.
 No bulky installation required!

-- Want to have AirScreen open when you start your computer?
-Right click the AirScreen.exe and click Copy.
+- Want to have Aura Screen open when you start your computer?
+Right click the AuraScreen.exe and click Copy.
 - On your keyboard press the Windows Key + R to open the Run dialog.
 - Type in "shell:startup" then hit run.
 - In the newly opened folder, right click any empty space, and hit 'Paste Shortcut'.
 - To remove the program from start up simply delete this same shortcut!

-If you experiance any issues or simply want to backup your configuration for any reason, the program's configuration file is located in %localappdata%\AirScreen\
+If you experiance any issues or simply want to backup your configuration for any reason, the program's configuration file is located in %localappdata%\AuraScreen\

 ### MacOS
-Since Air Screen is developed in C# .Net, it only works natively in Windows.
+Since Aura Screen is developed in C# .Net, it only works natively in Windows.
 This is nice for Windows users as they don't have to worry about compatability at all.
 They run it and it will jsut work.
 Because of this the MacOS setup is a bit tricker.
 Until a native MacOS port is made, there are a few options, some cost money, some are free.
 Choose the method you are comfortable with.